-Power Pole this, Minn Kota Talon that – the current industry has us all thinking they invented the boat anchoring system.
-Maybe they invented the “stick in the mud” but for years, probably dating back to the times of Cro-Magnon or Neanderthal, anglers used a rope tied to a heavy weight to keep their boats from drifting off a prime spot.
+Power Pole this, Talon that – the current industry has us all thinking they invented the boat anchoring system.
+Maybe they did invent the remotely-operated stick-in-the-mud, but for years, probably dating back to the times of Cro-Magnon or Neanderthal, anglers used a rope tied to a heavy weight to keep their boats from drifting off a prime spot.

-Then in the late 60s – early 70s, companies started manufacturing automatic anchor dispensers, like the Worth Anchormate II and the Johnny Reb LectrAnchor shown here, that allowed anglers to place and retract their anchors without actually touching the anchor or the line.
-These units also allowed the angler to do this from afar.
+Then in the late-60s – early-70s, companies started manufacturing automatic anchor dispensers, like the Worth Anchormate II and the Johnny Reb LectrAnchor shown here.
+These electric anchor winches allowed anglers to place and retract their anchors without actually touching the anchor or the line.
+These units also allowed the angler to deploy an anchor from anywhere in the boat.

 There were a couple of problems associated with these contraptions, though.
 They needed constant adjustment to ensure 1) the anchor didn’t fall from the gunwale and create a splash akin to Moby Dick breaching and 2) so the spool that carried the rope wouldn’t backlash, creating a mess that any bald eagle would be proud of.

 Albeit cumbersome, the fact is most serious anglers in the 70s had at least one of these things on their boat and many anglers had two, one fore and one aft.
 Thankfully technology took over and we no longer have to use these things to stop the boat from drifting over our precious fishing spot.

 RichZ: I bought my ’71 Terry used from a guy who worked at PowerWinch.
 It had a power winch on the trailer and front and rear on the boat for anchors.
 Took them all off and sold them for half what I payed for the boat.
 Took the Anchor mates off my 12-footer and put them on the “big boat” (14 foot).